Day in the life of solar geek Bernard Preston is about using the sun's energy to our own advantage.

 Residential solar panels like these can be put to good work to generate electricity for your home and supply many off-grid installations such as operating gate motors and water pumps.

 I flick the change over switch, moving the whole house over to the solar generator.
 We have to be careful and conservative with electricity for an hour until the photovoltaic panels really start churning out plenty of free energy; still, there's enough for a pot of filter coffee.

 I have a manual solar system.
 You can for a handsome fee purchase a fully automated generator.
 Mine is home built; cheap but not nasty.

-So, using the solar generator, I grind the beans, brew the coffee and froth the hot milk.
-Living for seven years in Holland cured me for ever of instant.
+So using the solar generator, I grind the beans, brew the coffee and froth the hot milk.
+Living for seven years in Holland cured me for ever of the instant brew.
 The percolator draws 900W for a short time and the system handles that with ease, even at this early hour.

-Before long my wife and daughter have two washing machines running simultaneously; they don't draw much current, using water from the solar hot water geyser.
+Before long my wife and daughter will have two washing machines running simultaneously; they do not draw much current, using water from the solar geyser.

 I don't buy into the philosophy that we must be exceedingly stingy with our water; by reorganising your home, you can enjoy half an hour in a shower like this with no detrimental effect on the environment.